a-tuyen/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Straightforward, quick and easy to use, Tweeter gives you a place to store all your precious thoughts, tweets and hums!
+Tweeter features a responsive UI, suitable for desktop, table or mobile devices.
+Take Tweeter with you wherever you go!

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter showcases HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, and Express back-end skills.

+!["Screenshot of tweet compose box with error in mobile mode"] (https://github.com/a-tuyen/tweeter/blob/master/docs/Tweeter-Mobile-Mode.png?raw=true)

+!["Screenshot of tweet timeline in tablet mode"] (https://github.com/a-tuyen/tweeter/blob/master/docs/Tweeter-Tablet-Mode-Timeline.png?raw=true)

+!["Screenshot of main page in desktop mode"] (https://github.com/a-tuyen/tweeter/blob/master/docs/Tweeter-Desktop-Mode.png?raw=true)

 ## Getting Started